epics-containers/epics-containers.github.io/docs/index.rst

 Update for October 2023
 =======================
-The final round of improvements done.
+The final round of improvements are done.
 The latest framework has become much simpler and has a good developer experience.

 **WARNING**